schmeter/music/docs/presentation.md

 # Music

-Today's topic is about music.
-It's about how to put your own music into an app that's running in the browser, so that it can be provided to the rest of the world in a nice and accessible way without you worrying about legal issues related to platforms where would normally upload your files.
+This is about how to put your own music into an app that's running in the browser, so that it can be provided to the rest of the world in a nice and accessible way without you worrying about legal issues related to platforms where would normally upload your files.

 ## Past